Tubbiestgore/Javascript-program/README.md

 # Future Work

-{Make a list of things that you need to fix, improve, and add in the future.}
+A short list of things that I can do in the future, when I come back to this project.

-- Item 1
-- Item 2
-- Item 3
+- Make it so that the currency converter can do more than just Euro's and USD.
+- Learn more about .Html as well as .css.
+- I could perhaps make a more funcitonal webpage with better design.
+- Go into more depth with API's